n1k0/wordlem/README.md

 # Wordlem

-A simplistic port of the popular [Wordle game](https://www.powerlanguage.co.uk/wordle/) in [Elm](https://elm-lang.org/).
-Allows playing in French.
+A port of the popular [Wordle game](https://www.powerlanguage.co.uk/wordle/) in [Elm](https://elm-lang.org/), playable in both English & French and with 6 and 7 letters words.

 ![image](https://n1k0.github.io/wordlem/screenshots/card.png)